Tyree Jackson: Buffalo Bills

-Following the conclusion of the 2019 NFL Draft, Jackson signed with the Buffalo Bills as an undrafted free agent on April 27, 2019.
+Following the conclusion of the 2019 NFL draft, Jackson signed with the Buffalo Bills as an undrafted free agent on April 27, 2019.
 Jackson started the fourth game of the preseason at quarterback and led a comeback to erase a 23-6 deficit with under four minutes remaining in the fourth quarter.
 He was waived during final roster cuts on August 31, 2019.

 DC Defenders

-In October 2019, Jackson was drafted in the ninth round in the 2020 XFL Draft by the DC Defenders.
+In October 2019, Jackson was selected in the ninth round in the 2020 XFL draft by the DC Defenders.
 During the first two games, both Defenders victories under starter Cardale Jones, Jackson's only statistic was one rush for 5 yards.
 Jackson saw increased but limited snaps during the next two games which were both blowout losses for the Defenders, including a shutout to the previously winless Tampa Bay Vipers in week 4.
-Jackson entered in relief of Jones in week 5, kick-starting a Defenders' victory by going 9-14 for 39 yards and a touchdown, caught by Khari Lee.
+Jackson entered in relief of Jones in week 5, kick-starting a Defenders' victory by going 9–14 for 39 yards and a touchdown, caught by Khari Lee.
 Within the next few days, the rest of the season was canceled due to the COVID-19 pandemic.
-Jackson finished the shortened 5-game XFL season by going 11-18 for 46 yards and a touchdown, and 9 rushes for 28 yards.
+Jackson finished the shortened 5-game XFL season by going 11–18 for 46 yards and a touchdown, and 9 rushes for 28 yards.
 He had his contract terminated when the league suspended operations on April 10, 2020.